elifesciences/tech-team/incidents/2023-04-25--fetch-reviews-outage.md

 - 16:09: Scott's PR is merged into master branch
 - **16:10: The data-hub-api version is rolled back**
 - 16:21: The wider team is notified that reviewed preprints have returned
+- 17:18: The EPP server is reverted to synchronise the EPP server and client fixes

+2023-04-26

 ## Contributing Factors